Last Chance - Mother's Day Sale

 What is bloating?

-Bloating occurs when your GI tract fills with air or gas, causing feelings of fullness or tightness in your stomach.
-Other common symptoms include mild to severe stomach pain or a stomach that appears swollen.
+Bloating occurs when your gastrointestinal (GI) tract fills with air or gas, causing feelings of fullness or tightness in your stomach.
+Other common gastrointestinal symptoms include mild to severe stomach pain or a stomach that appears swollen.
 You may even notice you are passing gas or burping more than usual.
+In some cases, bloating may also be accompanied by some weight gain.

 Bloating is usually related to a digestive issue, though hormones and underlying medical conditions also play a part.
 When food passes through your GI system, bacteria in your gut break it down.
 This process, called fermentation, produces gas, and as gas builds up in your GI tract, bloating can occur.